-How to help your dog to lose weight
+How to help your dog lose weight

-Recent overseas studies have indicated that as much as 50% of dogs and 40% of cats are currently overweight.
+Recent overseas studies have indicated that as many as 50% of dogs and 40% of cats are currently overweight.
 What we know is that females are more likely than males to encounter weight problems and obesity can lead to life-threatening conditions such as cardiovascular disease, liver disease and insulin resistance.

 The good news is that you can control your dog’s weight.
 It’s believed that 95% of obesity cases can be corrected by controlling the dog’s diet and exercise regime.